oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3/src/global.md

 ```
 ## Questions:
  1. What is the purpose of this code file?
-   - This code file contains functions related to setting and getting the current node and explorer providers for the Alephium project's web3 API.
+   - This code file contains functions related to setting and getting the current node and explorer providers for the Oxygenium project's web3 API.

 2. What is the difference between `NodeProvider` and `ExplorerProvider`?
-   - `NodeProvider` is required for all applications and is used to interact with the Alephium blockchain, while `ExplorerProvider` is not necessary for all applications and may return `undefined`.
-It is used to interact with the Alephium block explorer.
+   - `NodeProvider` is required for all applications and is used to interact with the Oxygenium blockchain, while `ExplorerProvider` is not necessary for all applications and may return `undefined`.
+It is used to interact with the Oxygenium block explorer.

 3. What license is this code released under?
    - This code is released under the GNU Lesser General Public License, version 3 or later.